City of York Council is offering an exciting opportunity to join our developing 0-19 Healthy Child Service as a Health Visitor.

 York is a great place to live and work.
-On almost every indicator, health, wellbeing and happiness in York is well above the national average.
-We know that isn’t the case for everybody though and that is where the Healthy Child Service comes in.
+On almost every indicator; health, wellbeing and happiness in York is well above the national average.
+However, we know that isn’t the case for everybody and that is where the Healthy Child Service comes in.

 You would work across the city and operate out of one of the following office bases:

 Clifton Children’s Centre

 City of York Council is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all employees and volunteers to share this commitment.
 We require the successful candidate to undertake an enhanced Criminal Record check via the Disclosure and Barring Service.

 As this role is public facing, applicants will need to demonstrate, at interview, their competency to converse and provide advice and guidance to members of the public, in spoken English to CEFR level C1: Can express him/herself fluently and spontaneously, almost effortlessly.
 Only a conceptually difficult subject can hinder a natural, smooth flow of language.